 Our strategy also places strong classroom practice at the centre of SEND support.
 By prioritising a robust universal offer, built on adaptive teaching and evidence-informed strategies, more pupils can be successfully supported within mainstream lessons.
 Targeted and specialist provision complements this foundation, ensuring SEND is not treated as separate from teaching and learning, but integral to it.

-Belonging sits at the core of the our approach.
+Belonging sits at the core of our approach.
 Wherever possible, we believe pupils should be educated in their local schools, learning alongside local peers.
 This benefits not only pupils with additional needs, but entire school communities, fostering empathy, understanding and shared responsibility.

 The strategy is further strengthened by consistent systems and professional expertise across the trust.
 Tools such as standardised pupil passports and shared planning processes ensure pupils are known well and supported effectively, even as they transition between phases or schools.
 Partnerships with external specialists enhance provision and help ensure support is both timely and expert.